udavdasha/alnalyser/README.md

 convert all main sequence formats (NCBI, Uniprot, PDB etc) into more convenient format for working with multiple alignment and phylogenetic tree.

+Please visit our web page for other bioinformatical tools and more info: http://boabio.belozersky.msu.ru/en/scientific-group

 # Dependencies
 The script is written in Python2.7 / Tkinter, and I hope soon it will also work smoothly on Python3+!

 One questionable feature of this piece of software is that it does NOT utilize specific bioinformatical python modules (like biopython), but instead in several steps it uses native binary programs.
 * **muscle** (https://drive5.com/muscle/downloads_v3.htm) - for multiple alignment (use version 3.8.31)
-* **hmmbuild, hmmpress and hmmscan** from HMMer (http://hmmer.org/) - for similary searches with profiles
+* **hmmbuild, hmmsearch and hmmscan** from HMMer (http://hmmer.org/) - for similary searches with profiles

-In order to work with the 'Features' tab, which from my point of view is very nice idea, one should have two databases of sequence profiles:
+In order to work with the 'Features' tab, which from my point of view is a very nice idea, one should have two databases of sequence profiles:
-* **Pfam** (get a release from an ftp section here: https://pfam.xfam.org/)
+* **Pfam** (get a release from here: https://www.ebi.ac.uk/interpro/download/pfam/)
 * **COG** (look for a button "Download all HMM profiles" here: https://depo.msu.ru/module/cogcollator)

-As mentioned above, Alnalyser can store and work out information about transmembrane helices predictions in the format given by **TMHMM** (http://www.cbs.dtu.dk/services/TMHMM/).
-Please use "One line per protein" option and copy the result into the corresponding window.
+As mentioned above, Alnalyser can store and work out information about transmembrane helices predictions in the format given by the **DeepTMHMM** (https://dtu.biolib.com/DeepTMHMM).
+Please use the .gff3 output format and copy the result into the corresponding window.

 # Running